RiversCoda/ppt2txt/README.md

 Remember to activate your Conda environment (`conda activate py4ppt`) every time you want to use python-pptx in your projects.

 Note: Make sure you have Conda and pip installed and properly set up before following these instructions.

-Enjoy working with python-pptx in your Conda environment!